 Drugs.com list 137 drugs that interact with Vitamin C, only eight have moderate interactions, a further 129 are considered to have minor interactions.
 Unlike most drugs vitamin C is relatively compatable with the vast majority of treatments and is completely harmless to almost everyone.

-Diarrhea also often occurs at high doses of vitamin C.
+Diarrhea also often occurs at high oral doses of vitamin C.

-Most of the cases reported on this website used doses of between 500mg to 1000mg per day topically.
-Little DHAA is needed as it is very potent form of vitamin C due to it's high absorbtion rates whether taken orally or topically.
+Most of the cases reported on this website used maximum doses of between 500mg to 1000mg per day topically.
+Those using it orally for dental issues use around 500mg per dose.
+Little DHAA is needed as it is very potent form of vitamin C due to it's high absorption rates whether taken orally or topically.

-Experimenting with high dose oral DHAA (more than 3 grams) is new and largely untested.
-As demonstrated by Doug Kitt's research DHAA is a very potent form of Vitamin C when taken orally and only IV infusuion can raise blood levels further.
+Experimenting with high dose oral DHAA (more than one gram) is new and largely untested.
+As demonstrated by Doug Kitt's research DHAA is a very potent form of Vitamin C when taken orally and only IV infusion can raise blood levels further.

 Ingredients are: Organic Vegetable Glycerine and Ascorbic Acid.
-Only pure oxygen is used in the manufacturing process to convert some of the ascorbic acid to dehydoascorbic acid.
+We then carefully convert some of the ascorbic acid to dehydroascorbic acid.